-Priyanka Chopra- Nick Jonas Are Made For Each Other & These Pictures Are The Proof!
+Priyanka Chopra-Nick Jonas Are Made For Each Other & These Pictures Are Proof!

 When it suddenly started drizzling at Cannes, Nick rushed to Priyanka's side like a knight-in-shining amour and held the umbrella for her.

-Not Just A Man, Even The Way To A Woman's Heart Is Through Her Stomach
+Not Just Men, Even The Way To A Woman's Heart Is Through Her Stomach

 Just look at the way how Nick is feeding some food to Priyanka from his plate.
 Guys, please take a note of this!